multistreamprogrammingltd/multistream-essential-seo/source/wordpress-plugin/multistream-essential-seo/README.md

 The free Multistream Essential SEO plugin has the best of basic SEO analytics.
 Get started now!

+== Screenshots ==
+1. [Screenshot-1.jpg] - Clicking Activate Plugin.
+2. [Screenshot-2.jpg] - Click Essential SEO in menu.
+3. [Screenshot-3.jpg] - Here you can see it's already run a quick SEO check on the page "https://playground.wordpress.net"
+4. [Screenshot-4.jpg] - Here you can see I've changed the URL to "multistreamprogramming.com" and clicked the Analyze button.
+This has shown an error as the website is protected by cross site permissions.
+But this shows that you can point the analyser at any URL.
+It's advised just to put URLs in on the hosted website.

 ## Plugin name
 multistream-essential-seo